Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Boise State has combined with its opponents to put up more than 51.5 points in three of seven games this season.
+- Boise State and its opponents have combined to put up more than 51.5 points in three of seven games this season.

 - Colorado State's games have yet to go over 51.5 points this season.